MIT-Emerging-Talent/ET6-foundations-group-31/solutions/README.md

     - Reverses the provided string and returns the reversed version.

 18. **Temperature Converter (Safa Saber)**
-    - Converts temperatures between Celsius and Fahrenheit with error handling for invalid inputs.
+    - Converts temperatures between Celsius and Fahrenheit with error handling for invalid inputs

 ---

 ## Purpose